-The main aim of our Charities Secretary Shiv this year is to make this side of the club more personable, especially for events such as the Half Marathon.
+The main aim of our Charities Secretary Olly this year is to make this side of the club more personable, especially for events such as the Half Marathon.
 This is why this year, clubmen will be able to choose their own charities to represent in certain events, and each of the larger events will be in aid of different charities decided by the whole club!

-Last year, we had an incredible turnout for the Half Marathon – with last year’s 2s skipper Jacob Bird running the London Marathon on the same day!
-In total, we raised over £8900 for Solving Kids Cancer from the Half Marathon and other events such as our 24 hour One Hand One Bounce Cricket Match.
+We’ve also used this past year to innovate and create new events, such as a Charity Shop dress up Circle, a Tape Ball Tournament, Premier League and Champions League Last Man Standing Competitions, and a virtual poker night during lockdown – which were all extremely popular.
 We also participated in Movember, a charity that is essential for Men’s Health Issues, and this was wholeheartedly embraced by the club.
 Despite our complete lack of ability as a club to grow convincing facial hair, Movember proves to be a fun and enjoyable way to raise money for a very important cause.
-Every year clubmen are determined to participate in some shape or form, even if it means we get some strange looks at the annual CMD charity competition.
-Overall, we were able to raise an astounding £1,990 coming 2nd in the University!
-A cause we were proud to support as we do every year.
+Every year clubmen are determined to participate in some shape or form, whether it means growing what facial hair we can or bringing the dodgy bhangra and cutting some questionable shapes to regain our rightful CMD Title.
+Overall, we were able to raise an astounding £1,660 supporting a we were proud to aid as we do every year.

-This year, our Charities Secretary would also like to place a greater emphasis on expanding on our volunteering in the local community to include a greater variety of after school clubs and create a larger and more tangible impact.
+We pride ourselves on always emphasising on expanding our volunteering in the local community to include a greater variety of after school clubs and create a larger and more tangible impact.
 Last year, some members of the club organised and taught weekly coaching sessions for children in St Pauls CofE Primary School in Leamington Spa.
 As coaches for these children, we achieved an increased interest in cricket and sport in general.
 We also hope these sessions encouraged children to join local cricket clubs and improve their skills.
 We did this alongside the Women’s Cricket Club in order to encourage more girls to engage with the sport at a younger age.

 As a club, we hope to continue to find new and exciting ways to get students at Warwick involved in charity events.
 Last year, we hosted a very successful 24 hour One Hand One Bounce Cricket match, where clubmen took shifts luck for the coming year, we hope to see you involved as much as possible.
-One of UWMCC’s new Football Captains Taran Jina claims he will again attempt (hopefully successfully this time) to play for the entire 24 hours!
+General Secretary Ed and Third Year Taran both to play for the entire 24 hours!
 An achievement that will surely go down in UWMCC folklore, and can hopefully be matched by many others this year!